 The committee assignment process in the Senate is guided by Senate rules along with party rules and practices.
 Most new members arrive at the Senate with a "wish list" of committee assignments.
 They recognize that appointment to committees with a special impact on the interests of their states and regions can promote their own legislative effectiveness.
 For Senate party leaders, the committee appointment process offers a means of promoting party discipline through the granting or withholding of desired assignments.

-Until the mid-nineteenth century, the Senate made committee appointments either by vote of the full body or decision of its presiding officer.
+Until the mid-19th century, the Senate made committee appointments either by vote of the full body or decision of its presiding officer.
 The first method proved inordinately time consuming; the second provoked controversy and dissatisfaction.
 Finally, in 1846, members agreed to a procedure under which both political parties within the Senate would submit for the full body's approval a slate of members to fill the various committee seats.
 This new plan fostered development of Senate party conferences (Democrats informally use the designation "caucus").
 Independents and members of third parties have received committee assignments through one or the other of the major party conferences.

 In the practice of recent years, party conferences convene before the start of each new Congress to elect leaders and determine committee assignments.
 Each party conference appoints a "committee on committees" to prepare a roster of members it wishes named to the party's specifically allotted committee seats.
 The percentage of a party's representation within the Senate determines the percentage of seats it will gain on each committee, although exact numbers are subject to negotiation between party floor leaders.